mongodb/mongo/src/mongo/db/s/README.md

 ### Key management
 To provide HMAC message verification all nodes inside a security perimeter i.e. mongos and mongod  need to access a secret key to generate and verify message signatures.
 MongoDB maintains keys in a `system.keys` collection in the `admin` database.
-In the sharded cluster this collection is located on the config server, in the Replica Set its managed by the primary node (and propagated to secondaries via normal replication).
+In a sharded cluster this collection is located on the config server replica set and managed by the config server primary.
+In a replica set, this collection is managed by the primary node and propagated to secondaries via normal replication.

 The key document has the following format:
 ```